Course

 Introduction

-Nursing can be highly stressful, demanding, and unpredictable.
-In some cases, nurses are exposed to potential physical, psychological, and mental hazards for upwards of 12-16 hours a day.
-Each person reacts and responds to extreme stress and trauma in various ways, and because there are so many variables to consider, it has been challenging to diagnose PTSD in nursing
+Healthcare professionals practice in an environment that is extremely high stressed, demanding, and unpredictable.
+Nurses, physicians, and other healthcare professionals are continuously exposed to physical, psychological, and mental hazards for upward of 12-16 hours a day.
+Each person reacts and responds to extreme stress and trauma in various ways.
+Since there are so many variables to consider, it has been difficult to diagnose PTSD in healthcare professionals.

 Definition